sriram-nappa/SF-Viz/README.md

 ## SF-Viz

-This is React Web application to visualize the bus transit routes in San Francisco using d3.js and NextBus API.
+This is a Web application built with react.js to visualize the bus transit routes in San Francisco using d3.js and NextBus API.

 ### Table of Contents
 * [Getting Started](#getting-started)